eatallyourdarlings/eatallyourdarlings.github.io/dreams/radio.md

 [Rain](Rain.md) wanders and picks up [oneiric](dream.md) radio frequencies on [the thingamabob](thingamabob.md).
 Through triangulation they piece together halves/fractions/fractals of strange signals.
 They start off just listening to [Loqui](Loqui.md)'s favourite tunes but follow music to meet [other folk](cast.md).
 Everyone's got a pirate radio station, how else are you meant to listen to music?

 - [transjovian-transmissions](transjovian-transmissions.md)
-- [Eris && Enyo](Eris-Enyo.md#yearning%20in%20mono) have a toxic shared playlist, of course.

 ## yea I heard this one on the thingamabob
 - Lifafa - Jaago